JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-agp-9-migration.md

 >
 > The legacy APIs are going to be [removed completely in AGP 10](https://developer.android.com/build/releases/gradle-plugin-roadmap#agp-10),
 > which is likely to come out in the second half of 2026.
-> Make sure you finish the migration before that!
+> Make sure you finish the migration before then.
 >
 {style="note"}